 the first two handsets from MVNO Helio, which also announced a MySpace.com partnership to transfer MySpace’s online social networking experience from the PC to the phone;

 hosted GPS-navigation services that let phones display moving and pivoting maps similar to the displays on installed car navigation systems;

-Blackberry e-mail service availability on phones other than those offered by Research In Motion.
-At least one Samsung-brand phone and one Nokia-brand phone feature Blackberry Connect e-mail service;
+Blackberry e-mail service available on phones other than those offered by Research In Motion — at least one Samsung-brand phone and one Nokia-brand phone feature Blackberry Connect e-mail service;

 Mapquest’s entry into the cellphone-based navigation market with a Mapquest-branded service hosted by Telmap; and